havocsh/havoc-labs/havoc-deployment-lab/havoc-deployment.md

 You will need to install the ./HAVOC campaign prerequisites on your **Campaign Manager** as outlined below.
 These prerequistes are also documented in the [./HAVOC documentation](https://havoc.readme.io/docs/installation#prerequisites).

 <div class="alert alert-info">
-    <strong>Reminder:</strong> If you use an EC2 instance as your **Campaign Manager**, make sure to perform all of your ./HAVOC deployment and playbook operation tasks through a <b>tmux</b> session or you'll run the risk of having an incomplete deployment or orphaned resources as a result of being disconnected from your SSH session (SSH sessions to EC2 instances get disconnected frequently).
-You can find a <b>tmux</b> cheat sheet here: [Tmux Cheat Sheet & Quick Reference](http://tmuxcheatsheet.com/)
+    <strong>Reminder:</strong> If you use an EC2 instance as your <b>Campaign Manager</b>, make sure to perform all of your ./HAVOC deployment and playbook operation tasks through a <b>tmux</b> session or you'll run the risk of having an incomplete deployment or orphaned resources as a result of being disconnected from your SSH session (SSH sessions to EC2 instances get disconnected frequently).
+You can find a <b>tmux</b> cheat sheet here: <a href="http://tmuxcheatsheet.com/">Tmux Cheat Sheet & Quick Reference</a>
 </div>

 #### Install OS pre-requisites